abelectronicsuk/ABElectronics_Python_Libraries/ADCPi/README.md

 ADCPi(address, address2, bus)
 ```
 **Parameters:**
-address: I2C address for channels 1 to 4, defaults to 0x68
+address: I2C address for channels 1 to 4, 0x68 to 0x6F.
+Defaults to 0x68
-address2: I2C address for channels 5 to 8, defaults to 0x69
+address2: I2C address for channels 5 to 8, 0x68 to 0x6F.
+Defaults to 0x69
 rate: bit rate, values can be 12, 14, 16 or 18.
 Defaults to 18
 bus (optional): I2C bus number (integer).
 If no value is set the class will try to find the i2c bus automatically using the device name.